 7 Household Items That Should Never Be Flushed Down the Toilet

-The toilet is a ubiquitous fixture in the home that we are using every day.
-The temptation is to consider its use for granted, however it’s important to remember that it’s no garbage can.
-There are some things that should never ever be flushed away down the toilet as they can cause blockage from the pipes or damage for sewer drains.
+The toilet is a ubiquitous home appliance that we utilize every day.
+The temptation is to consider the convenience of it for granted, however it’s important to remember that it’s no garbage can.
+There are certain things that should never to be flushed into the drain as they can cause blockage within the drainage system or damage the sewer pipe.

 Key Takeaways

-- Be careful not to flush certain items in the bathroom because they could block the drain, or cause the damage of sewer lines.
+- Don’t flush certain items in the bathroom because they can cause blockages in the drain, or cause damage to sewer pipes.

 - Baby wipes